lunarie16/IngredientRecipeFinder/README.md

 `pip install -r requirements.txt`

-crawl data:
+crawl data & start program after crawling:
 `sh start.sh`

-(even if data is already crawled, you can start the program like that. if you want to start it with python (and have the data crawled) type: `python main.py`)
+even if data is already crawled, you can start the program like that. if you want to start it with python (and have the data crawled) type:
+`python main.py`

+run tests with:
+`python -m unittest tests.py`